Bancroft's School: History

-The current school location in Woodford Green occupies four and a half acres, and the main buildings were designed by Arthur Blomfield, who was also responsible for Selwyn College in Cambridge.
-Originally there were just a hundred pupils, including sixty boarders.
+The current school location in Woodford Green occupies four and a half acres on the main site and a further 17 acres of off-site facilities.
+The main buildings were designed by Arthur Blomfield, who was also responsible for Selwyn College in Cambridge.
+Originally, there were just a hundred pupils, including sixty boarders.
 The numbers grew steadily during the twentieth century until there were nearly one thousand on the roll.
 The buildings were also extended, with the original Science Block (1910) then further extended (1969/70 and officially opened by Solly Zuckerman, Baron Zuckerman), the Great Hall (1937), the Adams Building (Music Block) (1964), a new Gymnasium Block (1975), the Preparatory School (1990), the Courtyard Building (2006), new Sports Block (2007), and Preparatory School Extension (2009).

 Following the Education Act 1944, Bancroft's became a direct grant grammar school.
 However, the removal of this status in the 1970s prompted the governors to decide on three courses of action: to discontinue boarding, to admit girls for the first time and become fully independent.
 Some years later the decision was also taken to build a new preparatory school.
 These were all completed by 1990; the school now takes half its pupils from age 7, and half the pupils are now girls.
 In 1997, the government abolished the Assisted Places Scheme, which had helped children from poor families to attend the school; the governors replaced these by Francis Bancroft Scholarships, which were supported by the Drapers' Company and by the residue of Francis Bancroft's original will.

 Mary Ireland became head in January 2008, succeeding Peter Scott.
 It was announced in October 2015 that Ireland would be succeeded by Simon Marshall as head following the 2015–2016 academic year.

 The school team won the Kids' Lit Quiz in 2009 at the world final in South Africa.

 In September 2023, head Simon Marshall announced to the school that he would be retiring at the end of the 2023-2024 academic year.
 In September 2024 Alex Frazer became head of Bancroft's.